 Adhering to modern (at the time) convention, Lex Luthor (John Shea) not only is the corrupt businessman we were seeing in the comics then, but he'd also been involved, however briefly, with Lois Lane (Teri Hatcher).
 Enter Superman (Dean Cain).
 Enough said.

 Of course, the series got a little trippy in the final two seasons.
 What did you expect?
 As with most shows based on comics these days, the producers played it fast & loose with the comics, opting for an African-American Toyman (Sherman Hemsley, ex-The Jeffersons, Amen) as a 1-shot villain who eventually reformed, something that couldn't be said about the comic book Toyman at the time.
 The hook, of course, was Hemsley reuniting with Jeffersons co-star Isabel Sanford one last time in primetime.

 Currently, reruns air on The Hub (check listings).
 Since the series ended, both Dean Cain & Teri Hatcher have moved on to other things.
 Hatcher recently ended another successful Sunday night entry, Desperate Housewives, while Cain currently hosts the latest reincarnation of Bloopers (check listings again).

-Following is the open for the 4th & final season.
+Following is a montage of opens for all 4 seasons.
 Note that Justin Whalin (Jimmy Olsen) joined the series in season 2, after Michael Landes was let go.

 The only quibble might be that Cain's Superman was too close to being Superboy instead, but he managed to make it work for four years.